📍 Serving Hartford & All of Greater Hartford

 Selling an Inherited Home in Connecticut — Probate, Taxes & Your Options

 Connecticut Probate Basics (Conn.
 Gen. Stat.
 Title 45a–879) Probate is the court-supervised process of validating a will (or determining heirs if there is no will), paying debts, and distributing assets.
-In Connecticut, probate is handled by the Register in Probate in the county where the deceased lived — in Hartford, that's the Hartford Probate Court, Courthouse, 550 Main St, Hartford, CT 06103 · (860) 757-9150.
+In Connecticut, probate is handled by the Court of Probate for the district where the decedent lived — in Hartford, that's the Hartford Probate Court, Courthouse, 550 Main St, Hartford, CT 06103 · (860) 757-9150.

 Does the Property Have to Go Through Probate?